How to Come Down From a High

 1. Don’t Panic

-Although the sensations might be unpleasant, there’s a very low risk of serious medical concerns.
-You can’t overdose on cannabis, so you aren't in danger even though it feels uncomfortable.
+But don’t panic or worry too much, as there’s a very low risk of medical concerns.
+For one, you can’t fatally overdose on cannabis, so you won’t be in danger even if it feels uncomfortable.
+Staying calm keeps you from the hangover-like feeling that sometimes follows a cannabis high.

 2. Drink Water